Have You Had The "Talk"?

-It's time to make a shift in our families and culture to start talking about aging and dying.
+It's time to shift our families and culture to start talking about aging and dying.
 It's critical we communicate with our families how we want to live at the end of our lives and what kind of care we want and don't want.

-I believe that this conversation needs to happen more than once and long before the critical life event happens.
+I believe that this conversation needs to happen more than once, and long before a critical life event occurs.
 Leaving it until the last minute is a ridiculous gamble.

 In gathering those that are important to us with the right intentions and skills, we can make these difficult conversations easier.
 It ensures our wishes, and those of our loved ones are both expressed and respected.

 Having a conversation about aging and end-of-life matters allows you to alleviate the fears and anxiety of those left behind.
 It is a legacy that extends well beyond your assets.

 The Gift of Time.
 There is considerable work that follows when someone becomes ill or dies.
 If this time is filled with unnecessary searching and sorting rather than providing space for healing and grieving, it can be difficult.

 The Gift of Clarity.
 Peace of mind comes when families understand what is important for each other, not only at the end of life but in the present.
 This goes far beyond what is in your will or personal directive.